iossifovlab/snakeobjects/documentation/terms.rst

         File containing json representation of `object graph`.
 It is created by command :option:`sobjects prepare` or :option:`sobjects buildObjectGraph` .

     Snakefile
         File passed to snakemake by command :option:`sobjects run`.
-It is created by command :option:`sobjects prepare` or  :option:`sobjects createMain`.
+It is created by command :option:`sobjects prepare` or  :option:`sobjects createSnakefile`.

     jobscript.sh
         Bash script created by command :option:`sobjects submit` and passed to corresponding cluster engine command (i.e., 'sbash' for slurm or 'qsub' for sge).
 Its location is in `<project_directory>`.